 It’s no surprise considering that 4.8 million people of Dutch descent are spread across the US, representing the biggest diaspora outside the Netherlands.
 In Arizona more than 103,000 people are of Dutch descent.
 Exports from Arizona to the Netherlands is valued at about 618M USD.
 The Netherlands is the 7th export partner of Arizona, and the 9th import partner, accounting for +8,700 jobs in AZ based on NL-AZ trade.
 The Netherlands imports for 516M USD dollars to Arizona.

-There is growing number of Dutch citizens residing in Arizona.
-It is a rough estimate but there are approximately 3,000 Dutch nationals living in this State.
 There are also several Dutch companies that have operations in Arizona.
 For example, ASML, ASM International, NXP and Philips Healthcare are actively involved here, some of them for decades.
-It is also a point of Dutch pride that an increasing number of pilots form the Royal Dutch Air Force are receiving their training in Arizona for the F-16 in Tucson and, since this year, for the F-35 fighter jet at Luke Airforce Base.
+It is also a point of Dutch pride that an increasing number of pilots form the Royal Dutch Air Force are receiving their training in Arizona.

 Most Dutch people really enjoy living in this wonderful place.
 Whether it is the unlimited sunshine, the openness, or the easygoing lifestyle, for many it feels good to be a “Dutchie” in the desert.
 We are all grateful to the Dutch Connection of Arizona to give us a taste of Holland from time to time.
 Whether it is Dutch pancakes in the park, a special toast on King’s Day or a unique Sinterklaas celebration, we all enjoy the ties to our native country.